request an appointment online.

 Comprehensive Treatment

-Acoustic neuroma or its treatment can cause hearing loss.
+Acoustic neuroma and its treatment can cause hearing loss.
 MD Anderson’s comprehensive Audiology Section helps evaluate and manage this issue.
 Rehabilitation services include conventional hearing aids, bone-anchored hearing aids (BAHA) or contralateral routing of sound hearing aids (CROS).
+Select patients may receive a cochlear implant.

-Occasionally patients develop additional challenges after treatment for acoustic neuroma, such as facial paralysis or imbalance.
-Consulting physicians in ophthalmology, plastic and reconstructive surgery, and rehabilitation medicine are available to help manage these issues.
+Occasionally, patients develop additional challenges after treatment for acoustic neuroma, such as facial paralysis or loss of balance.
+Physicians in ophthalmology, plastic and reconstructive surgery, and rehabilitation medicine are available to help manage these issues.

 In addition, many other experts may be part of your team, including: